Bill Lucas (architect): The Paddington Society

 The Lucases became actively involved in helping to prevent the suburb of Paddington from comprehensive redevelopment.
 Paddington was the scene of many historical sites and architecture, notably Juniper Hall and Centennial Park.
 They helped set up the Paddington Society which campaigned to prevent Juniper Hall from being renovated and revamped.
 The Society also lobbied to prevent a sports stadium from being built in Centennial Park.
 The society still functions today as an action group but also serves to record the historical landmarks of the area.

 Teaching career

 Lucas helped to further develop the architecture program at the University of New South Wales, where he taught for ten years between 1965 and 1975.
 At this time, Lucas supervised students from UNSW, University of Sydney and the New South Wales Institute of Technology who were working on projects for R. Buckminster Fuller's World Design Science Decade.

-Later years
+Later years and death

-Until 1990 Lucas continued to design houses, such as the Sieverding House, where he worked on and off with Cracknell & Lonergan Architects until his death.
+Until 1990 Lucas continued to design houses, such as the Sieverding House, and worked on and off with architects Julie Cracknell and Peter Lonergan Architects until his death, often visiting their Surry Hills studio.

-Lucas died on 10 September 2001 of a heart attack.
-He died at Moonbah, Thredbo where he had designed a ski lodge in his early working days with Marion Hall Best.
+Lucas died on 10 September 2001 of a heart attack at the Moonbah ski lodge, Thredbo, that he had designed with Marion Hall Best.
 His children were with him at the time of his death.